 The solution to this is to replace your ATV tires when they’re worn out or dry rotted.

-Should You Get A Tube For Your ATV Tire?
+Should You Get A Tube For Your Tire?

 I’m not a fan of tubes.

-I’ve had more issues with tubes leaking then the actual tires.
-The valve stem on tubes shift around too much and break, or they wear out quicker than the tire itself.
+I’ve had more issues with tubes leaking than the actual tires.
+The valve stem on tubes shifts around too much and break, or they wear out quicker than the tire itself.

 I like to keep it simple, and a tube is not that.